Sites & Attractions

 Nahant Beach Reservation, Nahant

 On the edge of Nahant Bay is a promenade used for biking, walking, and jogging that opens up to more than four miles of seascape view.
 During low tide, this flat beach expands to hard-packed sandbars.
-Family-friendly, Good for surfing, Good for water sports, Food, Wheelchair accessible.
+Family-friendly, Good for surfing, Good for water sports, Food, and Wheelchair accessible.

 Winthrop Beach, Winthrop